Well, sure you could count lines of code, but why would you want to do that?

 As demonstrated by this story from the early days at Apple, managing by lines of code is kind of ridiculous (opens in new tab).
 And it's not even clear how you would do it if you wanted to.

-We believe your data has far more interesting story to tell.
+We believe your data has a far more interesting story to tell.
 For example, we think that Impact is a better way to think about codebase change.
 The metrics in Flow have accounted for this false path and we do not emphasize lines of code as a meaningful metric.

-If you need help, please email email@example.com for 24/7 assistance.
+If you need help, please contact Pluralsight Support.